parvezs27/Datajobsanalysis/README.md

 Through this project I was able to improve my SQL skills and gain valuable insights into the Data job market.
 Specifically, I was able to focus on key SQL skills such as merging tables (joins), using CTE's and aggregate functions (count, average).
 Additionally, I learned how to utilise Git, Visual Studio Code and Github harmoniously, in order to track projects and push/pull changes to local and remote repositories on Github.

-Some of the best practices I incorporated into this project:
+The best practices I incorporated into this project:
-- Using leading comma's in the SELECT statements of queries, to clearly define new columns and to improve code readability and debugging e.g. identification of missing comma's.
+- Utilising leading comma's in SELECT statements, to clearly define new columns and to improve code readability and debugging e.g. identification of missing comma's.
 - Maintaining consistent code structure and indentation, in order to improve readability of code and build familiarity with code style.
 - Aliasing table names to shorten code and improve readability.
 - Adding code comments to help viewers/peers in understanding the purpose of the code/query.
 - Limiting results where needed and using CTE's to enhance query processing speed.
 - Utilising simple, minimalistic bar charts to clearly and easily communicate insights with minimal cognitive load.
-- Documenting key project information into a spreadsheet such as commencement date, completion date, problems and how the problems were resolved.
-This is a good practice to have in the real world when working on deliverables and projects.
+- Documenting the project, including information such as the purpose of the project, problems and how these were solved etc.